 I welcome supervision proposals on twentieth and twenty-first century topics, in particular those focused on any aspect of modern poetry, or on ethical criticism, interartistic aesthetics, ecocriticism and ruin studies.

 My second project grows out of my postdoctoral research on the relationship between literature and speech acts, and is titled Poetry and Public Apology in the Late Twentieth Century: Adrienne Rich and Geoffrey Hill.
-I am a member of the international research network titled 'Unfinished Business' on apology cultures, with which I will be publishing a section of the research in early 2016.
 The impetus for the project arose from the increasing prevalence of public apologies in public life and literary works alike: they are enacted in contexts ranging from the South African Truth and Reconciliation Commission to the Australian government's apology to the Stolen Generation, to the iconic genuflection of Willy Brandt before the Warsaw Ghetto Monument.
 While research surrounding public apology (particularly in the context of work on trauma, memory and reconciliation) has also become increasing prevalent, literary representations of public apology remain under-researched.
 Works such as J. M. Coetzee's 'Disgrace', and Gail Jones' 'Sorry' present something of a scholarly conundrum.
 In the final historical and cultural assessment of public apologies, how are imaginative representations of apologies to be understood?
 Do they participate in the apologising process, or do they simply describe it?
 What implications does a judgement either way hold for scholarship on the larger relations between art and civic life?